Eridan-Games-Studio/eridan-wiki/docs/games/rika-board-game.md

 Choose your partner and master the distinct strategies of a unique alien race to claim the **Mantle of Ascendancy**!

-## Distribution Order

-This game is planned as the second release in our distribution pipeline.

 ---

 **Explore More:**